embrace-io/embrace-docs/docs/custom-metrics-api/index.md

 - `200`: request was successful and we return a body with new information.
 - `204`: request was successful and we don't return a body.
 - `400`: the url params and body were not correct.
-- `403`: you don't have access to this app id.
+- `403`: you don't have access to execute that operation.
 - `404`: metric that you are trying to consume doesn't exist.
-- `409`: metric that you are trying to create already exists with that app id and custom metric name.
+- `409`: metric that you are trying to create already exists.
 - `500`: there was an internal error and you should retry later.

 ### Create custom metric